 Brian Preston from the Money Guy show said it stands for “Manufacturer’s Sucky Rip-off Price”.
 Never pay this price.

-Dealer’s Invoice price = price that appears on the invoice that the manufacturer sends the dealer; however, it may not be the effective price the dealer paid.
+Dealer’s Invoice price = price that appears on the invoice that the manufacturer sends to the dealer; however, it may not be the effective price the dealer paid.

 Get it all in writing, so they don’t change anything on you.